Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \paragraph{Randomly Wired Networks} The aforementioned networks focus more on connecting operations such as convolutional tasks through wise and sequential paths.
 Unlike previous DNNs, the randomly wired networks \cite{Randomly_wired} arbitrarily connect the same operations throughout the sequential micro-architectures, as shown in Fig. \ref{DNN_types} (d).
 Still, some decisions are required to design a random DNN, such as the number of stages to down-sample feature maps using Maxpooling and the number of nodes to deploy in each stage.
 The edge of the randomly wired networks over the other models is that the training is faster, the number of weights is reduced and the memory footprint is optimized.\\

-Table \ref{Macc} summarizes the parameters of some state-of-the-arts DNNs trained on ImageNet dataset \cite{imagenet}.
-Other state-of-the-art structures achieved unprecedented performance in multiple deep learning applications \cite{Survey32,survey_DNN}, including Recurrent Neural Networks (RNNs) \cite{RNN}, Auto-Encoders (AEs) \cite{AEs}, and Generative Adversarial Networks (GANs) \cite{GAN}; however, detailed overview of all models falls outside the scope of this paper.
+Fig. \ref{DNN_types} presents the NN structures introduced in this section and serving to understand the following sections.
+Other state-of-the-art structures achieved unprecedented performance in multiple deep learning applications \cite{Survey32}, including Recurrent Neural Networks (RNNs) \cite{RNN}, Auto-Encoders (AEs) \cite{AEs}, and Generative Adversarial Networks (GANs) \cite{GAN}; however, detailed overview of all models falls outside the scope of this paper.